(Updated Aug 2., 2018 to include Ioniq PHEV information.)

 [Estimated Reading Time: 5 minutes.]

-It also is part of a family of electrified models that will include the Ioniq Electric, being launched in April, and the Ioniq Plug-In Hybrid, slated for a late 2017 launch as a 2018 model.
+It also is part of a family of electrified models that will include the Ioniq Electric, being launched in April, and the Ioniq Plug-In Hybrid, which got a late 2017 launch as a 2018 model.
 Hyundai executives are hoping consumers will find the case for those models as compelling as the Ioniq Hybrid’s.

 On the consumer front, Hyundai is aiming the Ioniq family at both the Boomer generation that currently is the largest new-car buying group in the U.S and at the Millennial generation of 21- to 40-year-olds.
 Millenials are projected to become the biggest new-vehicle buying group by 2020.